 - Add in the eggs one at a time, whisking after each addition.
 Then add your vanilla and mix.

-- Sift in the flour, baking powder, baking soda and salt.
+- Sift in the flour, baking powder, cocoa powder and salt.
 And halfway through mixing, add the coffee granules into the hot water and mix until dissolved, add this to your batter along with the ground almonds and yoghurt.
 With a spatula, mix it all in.
 Do not over mix.
 Add the 2 tbsp milk if your batter is too thick.

-- Pour the batter into the greased and lined tart shell (upto 2/3rds full).
+- Pour the batter into the greased and lined cake tin.

 - Place your thinly sliced plums around the circumference in concentric circles on the top of the cake.
 Sprinkle some granulated sugar if you like.
-Bake for about 25-30 minutes, or until a toothpick inserted into the center of the cake comes out clean.
+Bake for about 45-55 minutes, or until a toothpick inserted into the center of the cake comes out clean.

 This cake is really fun to put together, and it looks like you’ve put in a lot of effort which is bonus points.
 Give it a go and let me know your feedback.
 Did you make any customizations?
 If yes what did you tweak!
 Let’s talk. 🙂